CAT-HCA/MEAN/3_MySQL/01_Async_Processing/3_Promises/demo/README.md

+# HCA2
+## MEAN Stack
-# Asynchronous Processing: Callbacks
+### Asynchronous Processing: Promises

-In this Section we'll look at Asynchronous Processing using Callbacks.
+In this Section we'll look at Asynchronous Processing using Promises.

 ### Setup (app.js)
 - Replace YOUR_API_KEY in the apiKey const below with your GMaps API Key